lbeier/aidl-2025-music-stem-separator/README.md

 # Stem Separation - Vocal & Accompaniment

 This project focuses on separating audio tracks into **vocal** and **accompaniment** stems using deep learning models (U-Nets).
-It includes scripts for data preparation, training (using Mel or STFT spectrograms), and prediction.
+It includes scripts for data preparation, training (using STFT spectrograms), and prediction.

 > 🧑‍🎓 This is the **final project** for the **Artificial Intelligence with Deep Learning** postgraduate course at **Universitat Politècnica de Catalunya (UPC)**.